No required courses, but Birth of the Modern World is recommended.

 The second section shifts the focus to methodology, and particularly to the use of archival sources.
 First, we will learn to identify these sources and work with archival catalogues.
 Then we will hone our skills of analysis.
 What methods should we use to collect and interpret different forms of historical evidence?
 What can our sources tell us about historical causation?
 How do we incorporate different types of sources, such as oral history and memoirs, into our analysis?
 Finally, how do we critically evaluate our sources, and interpret silences and omissions?
 On a more practical note, how do we avoid drowning in the seas of evidence that can spill out from the archive?

 Throughout the course, students will pursue an independent research project on a chosen subject within the field of international history which will reflect, in condensed form, the process of devising and executing a piece of historical research.
 Students will select a topic, devise a research question, assess historiographical literature, identify and select relevant sources, dig into the sources, managing notes, and finally, putting their analysis to paper – one of our last classes will be a writing workshop.
-Students will be strongly encouraged to make use of the sources available in various repositories throughout the Netherlands, and will have the option of visiting one or more archives as part of an organized excursion.
+Students will be strongly encouraged to make use of the sources available through digital archives, and will have the option of visiting one or more archives.

 Successful completion of the course will enable students to:

 identify the various aims and methods of historical scholarship, within the (broadly defined) field of international history

 effectively navigate online and archival repositories of primary sources

 skillfully analyze and synthesize both primary and secondary sources

 devise and justify the design of a substantial research project